Buenos Aires Travel Blog

 BOTTLE OF BEER: $1.75

 If you want to meet women in Argentina, you will need to speak some Spanish.
-The Pickup Spanish Program is the only course of its kind, designed specifically to teach you Spanish for meeting Latinas in Latin America.
+PickUp Spanish is the best resource of its kind, designed specifically for teaching you the Spanish you'll need to meet girls from Latin America.

 GROCERIES: Milk (1L)= $1.50 Loaf of Bread= $1.75 Eggs= $2.50 Water (1.5L)= $1.25 Cigarettes= $2.00